 Corcoran Digital Resources

-We are working to digitize key documents from the Corcoran Archives.
+We have digitized some key documents from the Corcoran Archives.
 Here are some samples.
 Included are also archives of Corcoran websites.

 A small sample of the vast photographic images from the Corcoran Archives.
 The selection of images here ranges from 1907 - 1982, and includes images from several historic exhibits, from the Corcoran Ball, and early views of the Flagg building's main staircase and exhibit spaces.
 More information about the Corcoran's photo archives can be found in the Guide to COR005.03RG Series 1 Subseries 1.

 Biography and Registers, four volumes, and loose sheets

 The Biography contains information on the physical treatment of works of art in the Corcoran’s permanent collection.
 The Registers were the earliest records created about works of art in the Corcoran’s collection and are arranged by the date of the acquisition.
 Use of these volumes was discontinued in the 1940s when modern registration methods were implemented.
 Accompanying the four bound volumes are various loose sheets of material, some undated.

 Corcoran's first curator William MacLeod maintained these journals as an aid in compiling his annual reports to the Board of Trustees - reports that included statistics and narrative reports on all of the Corcoran’s activities.

 In brief daily entries, MacLeod noted objects received on exhibition, the physical condition of the building, the visit to the gallery by important personages, the activities of the students, notable correspondence received, as well as the number of visitors and the number of catalogs sold, his health, and the weather.
 The journals are among the most important records on the earliest years of the museum and the school.
 The transcripts were created with support from the NHPRC by Marshall Kiker.